bramley/phplist-plugin-sendgrid/README.md

 ### Dependencies ###

-This plugin is for phplist 3.3.0 or later and requires php version 5.4 or later.
+This plugin is for phplist 3.3.2 or later and requires php version 5.6 or later.

-It also requires CommonPlugin version 3.9.8 or later and the php curl extension to be installed.
+It also requires CommonPlugin version to be enabled, and the php curl extension to be installed.

 ### Install through phplist ###

-The recommended way to install is through the Plugins page (menu Config > Manage Plugins) using the package URL `https://github.com/bramley/phplist-plugin-sendgrid/archive/master.zip`.
+Install through the Plugins page (menu Config > Manage Plugins) using the package URL `https://github.com/bramley/phplist-plugin-sendgrid/archive/master.zip`.
 The installation should create

-* the file SendGridPlugin.php
-* the directory SendGridPlugin

-### Install manually ###
-If the automatic installation does not work then you can install manually.
-Download the plugin zip file from <https://github.com/bramley/phplist-plugin-sendgrid/archive/master.zip>

-Expand the zip file, then copy the contents of the plugins directory to your phplist plugins directory.
-This should contain

 * the file SendGridPlugin.php
 * the directory SendGridPlugin